wiremock/wiremock-state-extension/README.md

     - append new states a state list
 - Delete a state
     - delete states from state list (first, last, by index, by state propery comparison)
-- request matching against context existance/non-existance
+- Request matching against context existance/non-existance
-- response templating integration
+- Response templating integration
     - get state for a given context
     - get state list entry by index
-- templating support in all configuration options of this extension
+- Templating support in all configuration options of this extension

 ## Glossary